CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Update the App README
 ---------------------

-It's best practice to update the app README file to include the app name, a short description, and descriptions for each input and parameter.
+It is best practice to update the app README file to include the app name, a short description, and descriptions for each input and parameter.
 Edit the README.rst file in the main app directory:

 .. code-block:: text